 Homebrew Video Games

-Homebrew video games are original creations developed by fans or indie developers.
+Homebrew video games are original games made by fans or indie developers.

-- Not licensed by major companies like Nintendo.
+- They aren’t licensed by big companies like Nintendo.

-- Usually legal, unless they use copyrighted characters or assets.
+- They’re usually legal unless they use copyrighted characters or assets.

-- Often made for retro consoles like the NES, Game Boy Advance, or Sega Genesis.
+- Homebrew games are often made for retro consoles like the NES, Game Boy Advance, or Sega Genesis.

 Examples: